Planning to visit Madame Tussauds Singapore this year? But, don’t know how to get there?

 You can board the Sentosa Express Monorail at Beach Station and then get off at Imbiah Station.

-Below is the comprehensive guide to Madame Tussauds Singapore from Imbiah Station.
+Below is the comprehensive guide on getting to Madame Tussauds Singapore from Imbiah Station.

 1. Take the Sentosa Express Monorail to Imbiah Station.
 Go down the escalator and then turn left.

 2. You’ll discover the signage of Madame Tussauds Singapore after you go down the escalator.

 3. Walk toward the escalators.